jfpalchak/cranberry/capstone-proposal.md

 For my backend, I'm considering implementing a NoSQL database instead, or possibly looking into working with the MERN Stack.
 But I hesitate to try too many new things, and am leaning towards prioritizing learning TypeScript and otherwise sticking to the tools I already know.

+At the moment my data is not altogether that complex:
+* Users,
+  * in which I also need to implement authentication
+* User Entries / Cravings
+  * One-to-Many relationship between Users & User Entries

-I'm also contemplating approaching this project as mobile-first, and looking into React-Native.
+I'm also contemplating approaching this project as mobile-first, and looking into React Native.